What is the Annual Pastoral Appeal?

 Does the donation have to be one-time or can I make a pledge?
 Do you prefer one instead of the other?

-Using the Diocesan online giving system, you can make both one-time or pledged gifts.
+You can make both one-time or pledged gifts.
 Pledges provide parishioners with the opportunity to make a more significant and planned gift to the mission of the Church as opposed to an on-the-spot gift.
 A contribution is easier to pay off over a period of time rather than immediately, out of pocket.
 It is important to note that pledges are not legally binding but rather a statement of what the parishioner intends to do.
 Each parishioner is asked to make a planned, prayerful, and sacrificial pledge to APA.

 When will pledge redemption begin?